AmpersandTarski/documentation/syntax/relation.md

 ### Pragma
-The optional PRAGMA keyword is followed by a couple of strings, that can be used to construct a sentence for this relation, based on actual population.
+The optional PRAGMA keyword is followed by a couple of strings, that can be used to construct a sentence for this relation that will be printed as example in the functional specification.
+The sentence will be based on the actual population.

 ### Meaning